The best 5 trading advice that you will ever need to read and follow to become successful in market.

 Let us do some calculations:

-Stock price is Rs 500.
+The stock price is Rs 500.

-- Day 1 the stock swings up by 10%.
+- On day 1, the stock swings up by 10%.
 Price becomes 550.

-- Day 2 the stock swings down by 10%.
+- On day 2, the stock swings down by 10%.
 Price becomes 495.
-10% swing is based on 550 Rs and not on 500 Rs on the second day.
+10% swing is based on 550 Rs, not 500 Rs on the second day.

-So you may reverse the calculations but…
+So you may reverse the calculations, but…

-- Day 1 the stock swings down by 10%.
+- On day 1, the stock swings down by 10%.
 Price becomes 450.

-- Day 2 the stock swings up by 10%.
+- On day 2, the stock swings up by 10%.
 Price becomes 495.
 Again 10% should be based on 450.

-Conclusion: Good trader’s always take profit home.
+Conclusion: Good trader always takes profit home.

 2. Keep ego away and stop your losses

 If you purchased a stock, there are chances you could be wrong.
-It is important to recognize that you can also be wrong.
+It is essential to recognize that you can also be wrong.
 No human can predict the sentiments of hundreds of thousands of investors to perfection.
 Aim for the right decisions more often but not always.

-Once you hit stop loss, cut your losses instead of trying to prove you were right and the market is wrong.
+Once you hit stop loss, cut your losses instead of trying to prove you were right, and the market is wrong.

 3. Recover losses from different stock